 What is spondylosis deformans?

-Spondylosis deformans is a condition that affects the vertebral bones of the spine and is characterized by the presence of bony spurs or osteophytes along the edges of the bones of the spine.
-A bony spur may develop in a single spot on the spine; more commonly, there will be multiple bone spurs in several different locations along the spine.
+Spondylosis deformans is a condition that affects the vertebral bones of the spine and is characterized by the presence of bony spurs or “osteophytes” along the edges of the bones.
+A bony spur may develop in a single spot on the spine or, more commonly, there will be multiple bone spurs in several different locations along the spine.

-The most common places that spondylosis deformans lesions develop are along the thoracic vertebrae (chest), especially at the junction between the rib cage and the abdomen, in the lumbar spine (lower back) and in the lumbosacral spine (around the hips and back legs).
-In some cases the bony spurs may become large enough that they appear to form a complete bridge between adjacent vertebral bones.
+The most common places that spondylosis deformans develops are along the thoracic vertebrae (chest), especially at the junction between the rib cage and the abdomen; in the lumbar spine (lower back); and in the lumbosacral spine (around the hips and pelvis).
+In some cases, the bony spurs may become large enough that they appear to form a complete bridge between adjacent vertebral bones.

 What causes spondylosis deformans?